darinz/DL/06_RNN/03_lstm.md

    - **Input Gate ($`i_t`$)**: Decides what new information to store
    - **Output Gate ($`o_t`$)**: Decides what parts of cell state to output

+> **Explanation:**
+> The LSTM architecture introduces gates that control the flow of information, allowing the network to keep or forget information as needed.
+This helps solve the vanishing gradient problem and enables learning of long-term dependencies.

 #### Geometric/Visual Explanation

 Think of the cell state $`C_t`$ as a conveyor belt running through the network, with gates acting as switches that control what information is added, removed, or output at each step.
 This design allows information to flow unchanged for long periods, mitigating the vanishing gradient problem.